The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Welcome

-Thank you for your interest in the backbone package!
-This vignette illustrates how to use this package to extract the backbone of a network.
-A backbone is a sparse and unweighted subgraph of a network that contains only the most ‘important’ or ‘significant’ edges.
-A backbone can be useful when the original network is too dense, when edge weights are not needed, or when edge weights are difficult to interpret.
+This vignette provides an introduction to using the backbone package to extract the backbone of a network.
+A backbone is a sparse and unweighted subgraph of a weighted or unweighted network that contains only the most ‘important’ or ‘significant’ edges A backbone can be useful when the original network is too dense, when edge weights are not needed, or when edge weights are difficult to interpret.
+For a complete example using empirical data, please see the Empirical Example of Backbone Extraction vignette.

 The backbone package can be cited as: